JuliaLang/www.julialang.org/jsoc/gsoc/diffeq.md

 ## Native Julia ODE, SDE, DAE, DDE, and (S)PDE Solvers

-The DifferentialEquations.jl ecosystem has an extensive set of state-of-the-art methods for solving differential equations.
+The DifferentialEquations.jl ecosystem has an extensive set of state-of-the-art methods for solving differential equations hosted by the [SciML Scientific Machine Learning Software Organization](https://sciml.ai/).
 By mixing native methods and wrapped methods under the same dispatch system, [DifferentialEquations.jl serves both as a system to deploy and research the most modern efficient methodologies](https://arxiv.org/abs/1807.06430).
 While most of the basic methods have been developed and optimized, many newer methods need high performance implementations and real-world tests of their